 Day 3 – DISCOVER

-After our early morning Pop session & a delicious breakfast, we then had an excursion to Havana & we were in for a treat!
-As we gathered downstairs for our transport to the city (about a 15-minute drive) we were thrilled to see 3 beautifully restored old American cars outside waiting for us.
+After our early morning Pop session & delicious breakfast, we then had an excursion to Havana & we were in for a treat!
+We gathered downstairs for our transport to the city (about a 15-minute drive).
+We were thrilled to see 3 beautifully restored old American cars outside waiting for us.
 After many photo opportunities, we over-excitedly headed to explore this intriguing, stunning & inspirational city.

 We DISCOVERED the city on a walking tour of the streets, went for a mojito & a delicious traditional lunch at a famous paladar – Ivan Chef Justo.
-After my previous visit to the capital, I was pleased to see that Havana hasn’t really changed although it is definitely busier with tourists than when I was there in 2016.
+After my previous visit to the capital, I was pleased to see that Havana hasn’t really changed.
+However, it is definitely busier with tourists than when I was there in 2016.

 In the evening we had another Yin & Restorative yoga session, this time focussed on the 3rd chakra, POWER:

 May I be able to honour myself, be who I am in the world, and express that power without fear“.